zhon/mockist-style-javascript-tdd-kata/README.md

 Where do you want the output to go? **A web page.**

-Do we want to manipulate the DOM directly? **Obviously not.
-That is what jQuery is for.**
+Do we want to manipulate the DOM directly? **Sure, why not?**

+Did you forget about IE6 and IE7? ***{shudder}* Let's use jQuery instead.**

-Let's update the html to pull in jQuery, add a DOM element to put the greeting in, and add some simple styling to make it stand out:
+That sounds like a much better idea.
+Now, Let's update the html to pull in jQuery, add a DOM element to put the greeting in, and add some simple styling to make it stand out:

 ```html
 <!DOCTYPE html>